 The criteria for this award recognizes a portfolio of work that suggests the candidate will make fundamental contributions to the way we think about knowledge essential to achieving durable organizational success.
 Especially considered are contributions that complement existing strategic management theory with ideas from the arts and sciences.
 Eligible to be nominated are members of the SMS.
 The likely winner of the award will:

 The recipient of the SMS Emerging Scholar Award will be recognized at an appropriate, significant event at the SMS Annual Conference and receives prize money of US$ 5,000.
-In addition, the recipient to present their research in a prominent setting at the SMS Annual Conference and will recognized and featured in one of the SMS journals.
+In addition, the recipient is invited to present their research in a prominent setting at the SMS Annual Conference and will be recognized and featured in one of the SMS journals.

 To nominate an individual, please provide the following:

 *Nominations are accepted throughout the year.
 The deadline for this award is March 31st of each year.
 To submit a nomination, please email the materials to the SMS Executive Office at email@example.com.